sankeer28/Math-PDF-Generator-Web/README.md

 ## Limitations

-The maximum number of PDFs you can generate at a time is 50.
+The maximum number of PDFs you can generate is limited to your device.
 Generating a large number of PDFs can be resource-intensive and may cause your browser to become unresponsive.

 ## License